Update from 3/15/2023:

-Update from 7/29/2022: The study investigators (Drs.
-Arcaro, Sibeko and Sturgeon) and the entire research team wish you and your family an enjoyable summer!
-We’d also like to take this opportunity to thank you so much for spending time helping us with the New Moms Wellness Study!
+The study investigators (Drs.
+Arcaro, Sibeko and Sturgeon) and the entire research team thank you for your help with the New Moms Wellness Study!

-So far, we have 255 mom and baby pairs taking part in our study and have over 50 more women awaiting the birth of their child to officially enroll.
+So far, we have 338 mom and baby pairs taking part in our study and have over 50 more women awaiting the birth of their child to officially enroll.
 We are thrilled to have so many people give their time so generously to help us with this work that will contribute important knowledge on women and children’s health.
-We have collected and stored 1290 breast milk samples and 689 infant fecal specimens and many, many 24-hour food recalls!
-Again, we couldn’t have achieved such great progress without your time and commitment to this important study.
+We have collected and stored 1760 breast milk samples, 913 infant fecal specimens, and many 24-hour food recalls!
+Thank you for your time and commitment to the study to help us achieve this great progress!
 We are very grateful.

-Recruitment has been challenging with the ongoing pandemic.
-We hope to enroll another 150 women to meet our study goal.
-We know that personal referrals are important to get us to our goal.
-Please consider sharing information about the study with family or friends, who live within 35 miles of Amherst/UMass, through social media, emails, parent groups, or word of mouth:
+Recruitment has been challenging during the pandemic and we hope to enroll another 50 women to meet our study goal.
+Personal referrals are important to help us reach our goal of 400 study participants.
+Please consider sharing information about the study with family or friends, who live within 35 miles of Amherst/UMass OR Worcester, MA, through social media, emails, parent groups, or word of mouth:

 · Our website: https://blogs.umass.edu/newmomswellness/